 Your Social Media Links

 Are you on twitter?
 Are you on facebook?
+Instagram?
+Pinterest?
 It should be very easy to find these on your blog.
-Companies have figured out the power of social media and they want to know that you are active on at least these two(and if you are on more like G+ or Pinterest, add those as well).
+Companies have figured out the power of social media and they want to know that you are active on social channels.
 Link to them from your main page.
 You can get cute social media icons or have a “like” box from facebook.
 But if you are on these, they need to be easy to find.

 Right Click Enabled

 This one is a bit of a personable preference, but bear with me as to why.
 If you do have your email somewhere where I can easily find it, I’m most likely going to copy and paste it into a database to use later.
 And it’s easier to copy and paste than to have to type it out: especially when doing these in bulk.
 And if your email includes numbers/characters or is something easily misspelled, it might get misspelled and then you’ll never get that email.
 Another reason I like the right click is for those social media profiles.
 I want to check them out, but I don’t want to leave your blog.
 While lots of bloggers have this set so these links automatically open in a new window, not all do.
 So I like to right click and select open in new tab instead of taking a chance.
 I’m not on your blog trying to steal your photos or your content, which is the main reason people disable right click.
 But realize that if someone really wants to steal your content, they can find a way around this anyway.

 Chances are, if I’m looking at your blog, I already have a basic idea of who you are and/or what you blog about but this is a good way to reaffirm your blog is the right fit for a given opportunity.
 Your “about me” is a good place to highlight what you blog about, especially if you blog about something that fits into a certain niche(even if you don’t write only in that niche).